rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [SRKHOST](https://www.srkhost.eu/) (You can enable Geyser at the Version changer page, this feature is built-in and uses the given port by the host.)
 * [Virtual Gladiators](https://virtualgladiators.com/) (Find the plugin in the control panel under the "VG Recommended" category and restart your server.
 IP and port is the same as Java.)
 * [ZapHosting](https://zap-hosting.com/en/) (Find the plugin in the control panel and restart your server.
 IP and port is the same as Java.)
+* [365Hosts](https://365hosts.com) (Go to their [Minecraft: Crossplay](https://www.365hosts.com/gaming/crossplayminecraft) hosting section and simply order your server.
+Instructions on how to join are provided.)

 ## Support for Geyser
 * [Akliz](https://www.akliz.net/) (Get Geyser as a plugin.
 They should have a port forwarding option that works.)